google/fhir-data-pipes/README.md

 This problem will occur every now and then until you load a properly signed certificate into the OpenHIM core server.

-For the first Login .youll be requested to change your root password!
+For the first Login you will be requested to change your root password!

 Then Go to the 'Export/Import' tab and import the default config file under `Utils/openhim-config.json` for a basic configuration.